Kolkata: Economy

-Kolkata is the commercial and financial hub of East and North-East India and home to the Calcutta Stock Exchange.
+Kolkata is the commercial and financial hub of East and Northeast India and home to the Calcutta Stock Exchange.
 It is a major commercial and military port, and is one of five cities in eastern India (alongside Bhubaneswar, Guwahati, Imphal, and Kushinagar) to have an international airport.
 Once India's leading city, Kolkata experienced a steady economic decline in the decades following India's independence due to steep population increases and a rise in militant trade-unionism, which included frequent strikes that were backed by left-wing parties.
 From the 1960s to the late 1990s, several factories were closed and businesses relocated.
 The lack of capital and resources added to the depressed state of the city's economy and gave rise to an unwelcome sobriquet: the "dying city".
 The city's fortunes improved after the Indian economy was liberalised in the 1990s and changes in economic policy were enacted by the West Bengal state government.
 Recent estimates of the economy of Kolkata's metropolitan area have ranged from $150 to $250 billion (PPP GDP), and have ranked it third-most productive metro area of India.